DevOpsGHZ/M3-Deployment/README.md

 After we deploying a Staging app, the Ansible playbook will change the `route` value in Redis server to 0, so the proxy will do the routing in 8:2.

+Here is a [demo](https://drive.google.com/file/d/0B87f7178bIHnU1pPb19ROTNUYkk/view?usp=sharing) for the Canary release, combined with a Alert raise case.